tungnt-580/100DaysOfCode/README.md

 The progress will be pushed to [Log](./log.md) file

-This project is started from Thursday, January 3, 2018.
+This project is started from Wednesday, January 3, 2018.